nickramos12/cyber-journey/alexandria/network-mastery.md

 ### Ethernet Fundamentals

-Ethernet is a set of rules that allows devices on the **same local network** to exchange data reliably.
+**Ethernet** is a set of rules that allows devices on the **same local network** to exchange data reliably.
 In essence, ethernet is the solution to "How do I send data to another device on my local network?"
-Keyword: **local**
+Ethernet lives across OSI L1 & L2, handling the physical transmission of data via cables, but also assi

 > [!Important]
 > Locality has nothing to do with distance.
 Even if you ran a wire to the edge of the universe and back, it would still be local.
-Local vs non-local is determined by routing — the point where a device stops using MAC addresses, and starts making IP decisions.
+Local vs non-local is determined by routing — the boundary where a device stops using MAC addresses, and starts making IP decisions.

 #### Core Ethernet Responsibilities